 english.visitkorea.or.kr

 What feels different in Korea is not just one treatment.
-It is the way acupuncture, cupping, Chuna, herbal medicine, and aftercare guidance may be discussed together after a consultation.
+It is the way acupuncture, cupping, Chuna, herbal medicine, and aftercare guidance may be discussed together after a medical consultation.

 That does not mean every visitor should receive every treatment.
 A responsible clinic should explain what may be appropriate, what may not be appropriate, and when another type of medical care would be better.